hzla/Desmume-Pokemon-Nuzlockers-Edition/README.md

 - allows automatic syncing of your party/box via websockets
 - an in-emulator pokemon editor that allows for pre-damage/pre-status/exp edging and more

-It is designed to pair with the a **Dynamic Calc** calculator by giving the calc

 ## Basic Setup (DeSmuMe)